scubajorgen/GarminTrackConverter/README.md

 Features
 * Conversion of activity fit files to GPX 1.1
 * Including waypoints logged during the activity
-* Laps are written to trkseg GPX segments
+* Start/stop events are written to trkseg GPX segments
 * Device ID/serial is included in the GPX
+* Upload of waypoints and routers in GPX format (New Files)

 ## Building
 Use Maven to compile the source files into /target.
 The project is recognized by Netbeans as Maven project and can be imported.
 It uses the [FitReader library](https://github.com/scubajorgen/FitReader), so be sure to import and build this project first.
 Manually building: